-Honors Engineering Design (SCI3005) - Grades 10-12
+Honors Engineering Design (SCI3005) - Grades 11-12

-Students will enhance their understanding of the engineering design process, integrating the use of engineering software, such as CAD and Microsoft Excel.
-They will use these skills to complete projects and design engineering solutions.
+Students will enhance their understanding of the engineering design process, integrating the use of engineering software.
+There will be significant emphasis in Excel, including functions, formulas, graphing, and other techniques.
+Through a reverse engineering project, students will learn about all facets of the engineering design process, including collaboration, project management, problem solving, creativity and critical thinking.
 They will also develop their presentation skills - an essential tool for success in the corporate world of engineering.